-This course is designed for students will further their curiosity in Electronics.
-Students will be introduced to the world of computer programming through the study of robotics.
-We will also further investigate the world of house wiring.
-Students will be given the opportunity to construct and program state of the art robots using industry standard software.
-Using infrared detection, light sensors, and tactile switches, students will compete with each other in robotic competitions.
-Pre-Engineering concepts will be explored and implemented in the program.
+This course is designed to further students curiosity in Electronics.
+Students will be introduced to the world of advanced circuit board construction through the use of computer numerically controlled machinery.
+We will also further investigate computer programming through the use of Arduino microcontrollers.
+Pre-engineering concepts will be explored and implemented in the program.